kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 Alpha adds, at minimum, on the DaemonSet reader:

 - **`daemonset_controller_node_shutdown_suppression_total`** — counter recorded
-  in the node-update worker (`syncNodeUpdate`) when a node's suppression state flips, incremented once per DaemonSet that has a Pod on the node at the moment of the flip.
+  in the node-update worker (`syncNodeUpdate`) when an observed condition change flips a DaemonSet's suppression state on that node, incremented once per DaemonSet that has a Pod on the node and whose state flipped.
 Gives PRR an observable signal that the feature is active and makes the bounded-loop claim verifiable.
-  - **Label `transition="enter"|"exit"`** — whether the node entered or left the suppressed state.
+  - **Label `transition="enter"|"exit"`** — whether the DaemonSet entered or
+    left suppression on the node.
 The feature is in use only between an `enter` and its matching `exit`, so the difference of the two over a window is the in-use gauge; no separate gauge is added.
-  - **Label `critical="true"|"false"`**, true when the DaemonSet Pod's priority class is `system-node-critical` or `system-cluster-critical`.
-    Without a priority dimension there is no way to observe, during alpha, whether the critical-daemon-Pod gap described in [Risks and Mitigations](#risks-and-mitigations) is occurring in the field; [#137895] suggests the affected population is predominantly critical, and this label is what turns the beta priority-aware decision into a data-driven one.
+  - **Label `critical="true"|"false"`**, true when the DaemonSet's template priority class is `system-node-critical` or `system-cluster-critical`.
+The two populations enter suppression at different moments — non-critical DaemonSets when the first two conditions are set, critical ones when `GracefulNodeShutdownCriticalPhase` is — so the counter is incremented for a DaemonSet when *its* suppression state flips, and the label says which rule fired. [#137895] suggests the affected population is predominantly critical, so this is also the label that shows whether the critical phase is where the churn was.
 The label is bounded (priority class *names* are user-defined and would be unbounded cardinality, so they are not used).

   Recording in the node worker rather than in `podsShouldBeOnNode` is deliberate.
 A counter bumped inside `syncDaemonSet` counts syncs that